Honouring Nature's Rhythms: the Wheel of the Year

 The wheel of the year is always turning

 Each festival holds a unique essence, and there is often an association with Gods and Goddesses, trees, and folklore.
 Sadly, we have lost a lot of our ancient traditions and the way we celebrate these festivals today is based on a best guess about the the ways our ancestors would have followed and celebrated the agricultural year.
 That is not to say that the newness of this framework means it lacks meaning.
-We know our ancestors lived cyclically and we get to connect with the archetypal energy of these festivals and make our own meaning from them.
+We know our ancestors lived cyclically and we can connect with the archetypal energy of these festivals and make our own meaning from them.
 That might be one of the reasons I’m drawn to paganism over organised religion; I get to decide how to apply it to my own life and you can too.

 Rituals, whether shared with family, observed alone, or celebrated with the community, are powerful.
 Observing the wheel of the year encourages us to remember and reimagine the sacred aspects of our lives, to create beauty, to sow seeds of intention and to offer gratitude for our lives.
 To deepen your connection with these festivals, I’ve offered a brief overview below, along with a suggestion for making sense of them in the modern world.
-You’ll also find a link to a more in depth blog post with journal prompts and a seasonal playlist.
+You’ll also find a link to a more in depth blog post for each celebration, with journal prompts and a seasonal playlist.

 Imbolc (February 1st - 2nd): emerging from the darkness of winter